IEvangelist/davidpine.net/content/blog/journey-of-a-lifetime.md

 ### April 15, 2018

 Sunday was traveling day and we were driving to Niš.
 The core group of speakers got to know each other extremely well during the trip, and I consider them all personal friends now.
 We spent hours in a jumbo van traveling the country of Serbia over the course of a week - quite the adventure.
+The core group of speakers were Jon Galloway, Jonathan LeBlanc, Håkon Wium Lie and myself.

 ![The Van](/img/2018/04/the-van.jpg)